-App4Math, the Zoom Math Starter Edition, is the only edition of Zoom Math that is fully functional without entering a Registration Key.
-Zoom Math 100 and all of the other advanced-level editions of Zoom Math require the purchase of a Registration Key to unlock the full capabilities of the software.
-Visit www.zoommath.com for more information on advanced editions or to upgrade when you are ready.
+Register Zoom Math 300 to solve most Algebra 2 problems and see solution steps!
+App4Math is the only edition of Zoom Math that is fully functional without entering a Registration Key.
+Zoom Math 300 and all of the other advanced-level editions of Zoom Math require the purchase of a Registration Key to unlock the full capabilities of the software.
+When you are ready to upgrade, visit www.zoommath.com.